POLA 3240-01 – Public Policy Spring 2017

 - Students must not be chronically late, absent or disruptive; otherwise, your grade will suffer.
 If you have an activity (class, work, athletic practice, etc.) that meets just before this class, you are still expected to make it to class on time.
 If you cannot make it to class on time, then do not take this course.
 Once class has started, students should only leave the room in cases of emergency.
 This means students should take care of all personal business before class begins.
 Except in emergencies, students will not be allowed to leave and return to the classroom during an exam.

 I am committed to providing a classroom environment free of all forms of discrimination based on race, ethnicity, political philosophy, religion, gender, gender identity and sexual orientation.
-If you have experienced or experiences discrimination, domestic violence, sexual assault or sexual harassment, know that you are not alone.
+If you have experienced or experience discrimination, domestic violence, sexual assault or sexual harassment, know that you are not alone.
 Resources and support are available.
 Learn more at onewave.tulane.edu.
 Any and all of your communications on these matters will be treated as either “Strictly Confidential” or “Mostly Confidential” as explained in the chart below.
 Note: As a professor, I am required by law to report anything reported to me regarding incidents of sexual harassment, assault, or discrimination.
 I am a “mostly confidential” source.

 |Strictly Confidential||Mostly Confidential|